David Chung

 Bad AI workflows save time by skipping checks.

-Good AI workflows save time because the checks are designed into the system.
+Good AI workflows save time because the checks are built into the line.

 What I Would Tell Someone Building Their Own PM Agent